1 Corporate Information

 The Company amortizes computer software using the straight-line method over the period of 5 years.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in the Statement of Profit and Loss.

-Items of inventories of Raw Material, Finished Goods, Spares and Stores, Packing Material & Fuel are valued at lower of cost or net realizable value except waste which is valued at estimated net realizable value.
-Cost of inventories comprises of cost of purchase, cost of conversion and other costs including manufacturing overheads incurred in bringing them to their respective present location and condition.
+Items of inventories of Raw Material, Finished goods, WIP, Spares and Stores, Packing Material & Fuel are valued at lower of cost or net realizable value except waste which is valued at estimated net realizable value.
+Raw Material cost of inventories comprises of cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+Finished goods cost of inventories comprises of cost of purchase, cost of conversion and other costs including manufacturing overheads incurred in bringing them to their respective present location and condition.

 (i) Initial Recognition and Measurement

-The Company recognizes financials asset and liabilities when it becomes a party to the contractual provisions of the instrument.
+The Company recognizes financial assets and liabilities when it becomes a party to the contractual provisions of the instrument.
 All financial assets and liabilities are recognized at fair value on initial recognition, except for trade receivables which are initially measured at transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and liabilities that are not at fair value through profit or loss are added to the fair value on initial recognition.
-Regular purchase and sale of financial assets are recognized on the trade date.
+Regular way of purchase and sale of financial assets are recognized on the trade date.

 (ii) Subsequent Measurement